Elastic City Spacey: Stereoscopic 3D Video Projections, 2015 & 2018

 stereoscopic 3D video projection mapped onto an exterior building for a festival, Illuminate Bath (January 2015, England).
 22 minute cycle.

-This anaglyph video projection, first shown projected onto the Roman Baths, is the first iteration in a series of projections that collages live video and drawings of peacocks from Corsham Court at the Bath School of Art’s graduate campus, Roman coins (32 BC – 274 AD) excavated in the Beau Street Horde in 2007, and a 19C Indian painting of a figure riding a white peacock.
+This anaglyph video projection, shown projected onto the Roman Baths, is the first iteration in a series of projections that collages live video along with drawings of peacocks from Corsham Court at the Bath School of Art’s graduate campus, Roman coins (32 BC – 274 AD) excavated in the Beau Street Horde in 2007, and a 19C Indian painting of a figure riding a white peacock.

 Elastic City Spacey continues the experiments in 3D stereoscopic projection I have been doing with S3D interactive video projections over a decade, this time using projection mapping onto a building, mixing the actual physical 3D of the building’s architecture with the 3D virtual drawing and 3D virtual sculpting.